flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 - definition of a secondary server (Publish dialog):
   You may want to publish to your PhotoStation from at home or via the Internet.
-  Therefore, the Publish Service dialog allows you to define to sets of server address settings.
+  Therefore, the Publish Service dialog allows you to define two sets of server address settings.
   Switching between the two address settings can be done in the Publish dialog

 - support for Published Collections and Published Smart Collections